trimstray/nginx-admins-handbook/README.md

   > Read about SSL Labs grading [here](https://community.qualys.com/docs/DOC-6321-ssl-labs-grading-2018) (SSL Labs Grading 2018).

-  > Short description: _A+ is clearly the desired grade, both A and B grades are acceptable and result in adequate commercial security.
+  > _A+ is clearly the desired grade, both A and B grades are acceptable and result in adequate commercial security.
 The B grade, in particular, may be applied to configurations designed to support very wide audiences (for old programs)_.

 I finally got **A+** grade and following scores: